 A terrine is an entirely different thing to pâté, with the clue to how different they are in the translation from the French word pâté becoming "paste" in English.

 Pâtés (pastes) more often are smooth, light and will predominantly, but not exclusively, be made of duck or chicken livers.
-However, they can be created with fish, vegetables, beans or pulses as well.
+They can be created with fish, vegetables, beans, or pulses.

 A traditional terrine, on the other hand, is an entirely different method of cooking, which creates a robust, chunky, textured dish and can consist of one through to several types of strongly flavored meats or fish and seafood.
 The ingredients in a terrine are often layered with a forcemeat of minced, spiced, seasoned meats or fish to work as glue to support the different layers.